bOhYee/panda-movement/README.md

 git clone https://github.com/petercorke/robotics-toolbox-python.git
 cd robotics-toolbox-python
 ```
 The needed files can be found in `rtb-data/rtbdata/xacro/franka_description/`.
-Here, two folders are present: "meshes" contains the `.dae` files used by Webots to graphically render the joints of the robot, whereas the "robots" folder holds the `.xacro` file which describes how the joints are connected to form the arm.
+Here, two folders are present: `meshes` contains the `.dae` files used by Webots to graphically render the joints of the robot, whereas the `robots` folder holds the `.xacro` file which describes how the joints are connected to form the arm.
 Between all the descriptions, for our case, only the `panda_arm_hand.urdf.xacro`, `panda_arm.xacro` and `hand.xacro` are required.
 To compile the xacros of the arm into an URDF description, use the reported command:
 ```
 rosrun xacro xacro -o panda.urdf panda_arm_hand.urdf.xacro
 ```